 Sole basis of termination

-Clauses 27.1 and 27.2 set out the sole bases at Law or otherwise upon which the Commonwealth is entitled to terminate, rescind or accept a repudiation of this Agreement.
+Clauses 22.1, 22.2 and 22.3 set out the sole bases at Law or otherwise upon which the Commonwealth or the Operator is entitled to terminate, rescind or accept a repudiation of this Agreement.

-The Operator acknowledges and agrees that, the Operator has no right to, and will not, terminate any Project Document notwithstanding any other provision of this Agreement or any other Project Document or any rights the Operator would have at Law or otherwise (including for repudiation) but for this clause 27.4(b).
+Each party acknowledges and agrees that, it has no right to, and will not, terminate this Agreement notwithstanding any other provision of this Agreement or any rights which that party would have at Law or otherwise (including for repudiation) but for this clause 22.5(b).

 Payments on Termination